-Use firearms training simulators, situational questions, slides, videos, use of volunteers, skits, reenactments, paper targets, etc.
+Use firearms training simulators, situational questions, slides, videos, use of volunteers, skits, reenactments, paper targets, etc. (Include use of verbal commands)

 - Shoot/No shoot situations/scenarios - Escalation and de-escalation of force situations/scenarios (verbal, empty hand, impact and chemical weapons, deadly physical force there is no requirement to escalate or de-escalate in any particular order of force levels.
-Levels may be skipped, as appropriate, depending on the situation) - Student must be able to determine the threat and appropriate action - Reminder: A firearm is a tool of last resort
+Levels may be skipped, as appropriate, depending on the situation)

+- Student must be able to determine the threat and appropriate action - Reminder: A firearm is a tool of last resort